[This guest post was brought to you with support from CheapFlights.co.uk]

 Common Sense Practices

-Doing some research into the places you intend visiting is always a good idea and when your destination is a country with a high reported crime rate then it is essential.
+Doing some research on the internet using Google right to be forgotten into the places you intend visiting is always a good idea and when your destination is a country with a high reported crime rate then it is essential.
 Make use of the expertise of those who have visited a location many times to plan your itinerary.
 If their visits have been crime free, then the chances are excellent that they are familiar with both the safe areas and the trouble spots.
 Embassies are a valuable resource for identifying areas that are known for violence and illegal activity and advice from them should always be sought and followed.
 It is also a good idea when arriving at your destination to get the telephone numbers of any emergency services: Illness and accidents are just as likely to befall a tourist as any violence and it is better to be prepared for any eventuality.

 Drug cartels are highly active in certain areas of Mexico and the murder rate in these areas is horrific as organised crime groups battle for dominance and control.
 Areas such as Ciudad Juarez are virtual drug battle fields and anyone straying onto this turf is begging for trouble.
 It is often the adventurous student or youth on the lookout for what they consider harmless drugs who are vulnerable to violence.
 No one should ever be enticed to an out-of-the-way bar or club and certainly not with the promise of a ‘harmless’ drug buy.
 Narcotic related violence is by far the most prevalent of crimes in Mexico and most deaths or murders are connected to it.
 Most people in the know would also advise the adventurous young traveller against backpacking through Mexico without a companion who is very familiar with the different regions and their security issues.